jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/mobile-technologies.md

     that our dependencies will fetch react-native
     from Expo's forked repo,
-    and that's because RN is at a fast-changing rate, so this is in favour
+    and that's because RN is at a fast-changing rate, so this is in favor
     of a more stable development experience.
     Expo releases SDKs periodically,
     introducing new features,